Abdur-rahmaanJ/honeybot/README.md

 # 🍯 honeybot py

 My own bot; an exploration of Python major rewrite in progress

 # what changed ?

  * 🍬 OOP architecture
  * 🛰️ keyword parameters
- * 🌵 password security with config file
+ * 🌵 password security with config file [disabled for now]
  * 🔌 now with plugins

 ## quickstart

-- add a config file called 'settings.cfg' having the following
+- add a config file called 'settings.cfg' having the following [disabled for now]
 ~~~
 [BOT_SETTINGS]
 password = none